TheBeege/front_end_basics/README.md

 At this point, you're ready to learn the nitty gritty of HTML.
 I strongly recommend w3schools.
 [Check out their HTML tutorial](https://www.w3schools.com/html/)

 ## CSS
+CSS is Cascading Style Sheets.
+Like HTML, they're just text.
+Unlike HTML, it is not a markup language, and it focuses on the visual representation of things rather than the structure.
+Using CSS, you can make buttons change color when you hover over them, change fonts, position and size things on the screen, and even animate things.

+So...
+I started to go over CSS selectors and realized there were some things I forgot.
+I tried to lookup a reference and came across W3 Schools again.
+I went through their tutorial, and it's probably better than what I would have written.
+So in the interest of time, [just start with their tutorial](https://www.w3schools.com/css/default.asp).